doc4d/docs/docs/ServerWindow/sessions.md

 ## Administration Buttons

-There are three administration buttons: **Send Message** is available when one or more Client sessions are selected. **Watch Processes** and **Drop User** are available when one or more sessions are selected, whatever their type.
+There are three administration buttons: **Send Message** is available when one or more Client sessions are selected. **Watch Processes** is available when a single session of any type is selected, and **Drop User** is available when one or more sessions of any type are selected.
 You can select several rows by holding down the **Shift** key for an adjacent selection or the **Ctrl** (Windows) / **Command** (macOS) key for a non-adjacent selection.

 ### Send message